By Stephen Walton © 2012

 Following are just a few of the possible effects of this style of parenting

-Buamrind asserts that in today's climate of social instability, with both parents working, a high divorce rate and easily assessable illicit drugs, adolescents function best when parents use an authoritative parenting style that is more demanding, yet sensitive to their child's need for autonomy.
+Buamrind asserts that in today's climate of social instability, with both parents working, a high divorce rate and easily accessible illicit drugs, adolescents function best when parents use an authoritative parenting style that is more demanding, yet sensitive to their child's need for autonomy.

 Often parents exercising this style were raised in the same manner and fully aware of its positive effect.
 They are usually responsible, respectful and caring individuals inspired to create the same secure and positive family environment.